Have you ever considered your brand positioning?

 How to Design a Logo

-These fonts are very useful for large blocks of text as it makes it easy for the eye to travel over the text.
+These fonts are very useful for large blocks of text as they make it easy for the eye to travel over the text.
 The most popular Serif fonts are:

 • Baskerville